The purpose of this site is to function as an

 different position in the stack than when the assault started.

-The team leader should
+●The team leader should

-always attempt to avoid being the number 1 soldier when entering a room.
+always attempt to avoid being operator

 This can normally be accomplished, but in some situations it will be